facebook/react-native-website/docs/new-architecture-intro.md

 ---
 id: new-architecture-intro
-title: Adopting the New Architecture
+title: Migrating to the New Architecture
 ---

 import NewArchitectureWarning from './\_markdown-new-architecture-warning.mdx';